dkostowww/transaction-watch-dog/README.md

 6. RUN `npm run start`

 NOTE: Make sure that you have a running instance of MySQL on your machine locally or in Docker container!

+## API Documentation
+Once you've started the application, you can check the API Docs at: http://localhost:5000/api-documentation/